-For example, there are many studies which suggest that the Syrian conflict has its origins in the country’s rapid expansion of agriculture, at the expense of water security.
+There are many studies suggesting that the Syrian conflict had its origins in the country’s rapid expansion of agriculture, at the expense of water security.
 The Middle East and North Africa region is constantly at the mercy of unstable water governance.
-Another example is the River Jordan which supplies water to Israel, the Occupied Palestinian Territories, Jordan and Syria.
+An obvious vulnerability is the River Jordan which supplies water to Israel, the Occupied Palestinian Territories, Jordan and Syria.

 Causes of Water Scarcity

 Climate Change and Water Scarcity

 Sustainable Development Goal for Water